gsoft-inc/ov-igloo-ui/packages/Modal/README.md

 # Modal

-The Modal is an interface component positioned over the page content to put emphasis on new elements.
-It blocks standard navigation, and requires an interaction from the user to be dismissed.
+The Modal is an interface component positioned over the page content to emphasize new elements.
+It blocks standard navigation and requires interaction from the user to be dismissed.

 <Example is="custom" />